rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 In order to be able to add new functionality easily, generating UI via C# scripting is done.
 The goal is to be able to easily add new UI elements and configure them, in particular setting their on click behavior.
 Inspired by the 2D libigl UI, we simply have a scrollable vertical layout group, so any child is then automatically formatted.

 For this the base UI elements are created in the editor and saved as prefabs.
-If advanced functionality is required a `MonoBehaviour` component is added.
+If advanced functionality is required a :cs:class:`MonoBehaviour` component is added.
 Once this preparation is done for several UI elements, one can instantiate these via script and access their components to customize them.
 This method has proven to be effective in terms of easy expansibility.

 ### Performance

 After initial performance profiling, a significant amount (>50%) of the frame time was spent raycasting the UI elements.
 This affected frame rates significantly leading to jitter.
 To reduce this a straight ray is used for the UI, as curved rays are implemented by using several straight raycasts.
 Additionally when the UI canvas is not being hovered over by the ray, the UI graphics raycaster is disabled.
 This works by the assumption that all interactable UI elements are contained inside the canvas, which is not a strict requirement with a Unity world-space canvas.

 As the number of UI elements increases in the future, there will most likely need to be further UI performance optimizations.
 For example, occlusion culling for raycasting not just rendering.
 It is unclear whether this is done by default.
+The newer xml/css based [Unity UI Toolkit](https://docs.unity3d.com/2020.1/Documentation/Manual/UIElements.html) :cite:`ui-toolkit` will likely solve many of these issues once it becomes a verified package with runtime support.

 ### Tooltips and Input Hints